 First, CommonBond is an excellent company because prospective borrowers can easily see what rates they qualify for.
 CommonBond has charts laid out on its site for a variable loan, fixed loan, or hybrid loan.
-Consumers can see a high and low APR rate, estimated monthly payment, estimated interest, and estimated cost of a $10,000 loan.
-All numbers are based on the terms of your loan.
+Consumers can see a high and low APR rate, estimated monthly payment, estimated interest, and an estimated cost of a $10,000 loan.
+All numbers are based on the terms of a loan.

-You can also join the "CommonBond Community" and gain access to networking events.
+Borrowers can also join the "CommonBond Community" and gain access to networking events.
 These events help members make connections in their industry and are especially great for those looking for a new job or a mentor.

 As part of our service, we attempt to partner with all the companies that we review, and may get compensated when you click or call them from our site; however, regardless of any current, past, or future financial arrangements, companies listed on Best Company cannot buy their position, nor do we manipulate or inflate a company's ranking for financial gain.
 A company’s ranking is based on and calculated by an objective set of ranking criteria, as well as user reviews.
 For more information on how we rank companies, click here.

 All user reviews posted on Best Company are subject to screening and approval.
 We reserve the right to approve or deny any review posted to this site in accordance with our Review Guidelines.
 Best Company never suppresses user reviews—unless they are being investigated for authenticity, or if they violate our review guidelines.
 We encourage anyone who suspects a user review to be fraudulent or intentionally inaccurate to please notify us here.